grafana/faro-web-sdk/packages/core/README.md

 /* should be */

-export class MyTransport extends BaseTransport {
+export class MyBatchedTransport extends BaseTransport {
   async send(items: TransportItem[]): Promise<void> {
     // do something with the array of items
     // all of them share the same metas